msakarvadia/robot_math_equation_solver/README.md

 Essentially, the creation and distribution of character paths is controlled by the character path planner server.
 Strings published on `robot_math/math_string` serve as a request for the manipulator to start writing, and this server watches for these strings, creating paths as they are published and storing them in a queue.

+#### Central Control Node
+To manage our program's execution, we created a central control node which currently loops over the process of running inference on the camera's current view and then writing answers to the board in front of the robot.
+The node executes the `process_and_predict_answer_from_cropped_images()` function from `test.py` to start the inference.
+It then initiates the writing of a string by publishing to the `robot_math/math_strings` topic and then waits for the writing to finish by monitoring the `robot_math/manipulator_busy` topic.

+This node also can move to and from viewing and writing positions based on the location of tags on the wall if needed.
+The idea behind this functionality is described below in "Future Works" section.

 ### ROS Node Diagram
 <p align="center">
     <img src="https://github.com/msakarvadia/robot_math_equation_solver/assets/90344922/8fc71949-0d91-4ee9-a964-4ae52ab35ef3" width="90%">